-The New Standard Deduction and Removal of Exemptions – What Does It Mean to You?
+Tax Reform and the Standard Deduction – What Does It Mean to You?

 Under the Tax Cuts and Jobs Act (TCJA), the new standard deductions are nearly double the previous amounts.
 Additionally, tax reform has eliminated exemptions that taxpayers claim for themselves and their dependents.
 The way that these changes affect taxpayers depends on their specific tax situation.

-While the new higher standard deduction and removal of exemptions are two major changes in the TCJA, these alone won’t necessarily determine whether you’ll pay more or less.
+While the new higher standard deduction and removal of dependent and personal exemptions are two major changes of tax reform, these alone won’t necessarily determine whether you’ll pay more or less in taxes.
 The TCJA also changed tax brackets, rates, and many other provisions that will affect each person differently.

 Each year, taxpayers can pick the better option for their situation: the standard deduction or itemized deductions.

 The standard deduction is generally a fixed dollar amount, adjusted each year for inflation, that reduces the taxpayer’s taxable income.
 Here are some details:

 - The value of the deduction depends mostly on the taxpayer’s filing status.
 Elderly or blind taxpayers can claim an additional amount.